 Using the "Rules and Alerts" option to "run a script", the list of scripts to run is empty.
 What makes a script appear in the list?

 The argument must by type MailItem or MeetingItem for the subroutine to be available in the Rules Wizard in Outlook 2007.
-In Outlook 2010 and 2013, PostItem also works.
+In Outlook 2010 and 2013 (and up), PostItem also works.

 Something like this: